mustafahilall/aerost-framework/README.md

 The research suite contains exactly two application cases.
 Application-specific behavior is supplied through controlled source, requirements, policies, scenario sets, input-domain definitions, and mutation profiles; the execution and evidence tooling is shared.

+## Implementation Architecture

+The AEROST research toolchain is implemented primarily in Python to support ASCP parsing, AIR construction, assurance analysis, bounded test synthesis, suite reduction, mutation analysis, and evidence generation.

+Safe Rust is the generated execution backend rather than the implementation language of the research tooling itself.
+For each controlled application, AEROST generates a Rust backend that is compiled and executed as a separate process and compared against the AIR reference execution paths.

 ## Controlled Evaluation Results

 The repository contains the controlled evidence used for the evaluation: